Our Senior School teachers are enthusiastic and well-qualified subject specialists.

 Highgate’s Computing Department offers a high quality education that equips you to use computational thinking, and be creative in solving problems.

 You all have compulsory Computing lessons at KS3, with the curriculum developing your computational thinking and computer programming skills.
 Our Department uses a range of computer programming languages to teach computational thinking concepts.
-We follow the IGCSE course (the two parts of the specification are the theory of computer science, and problem solving and programming).
-We provide opportunities for you to work collaboratively as a team when entering national programming competitions.
+We follow the Pearson Edexcel GCSE course (the two parts of the specification are the theory of computer science, and problem solving and programming).
+We provide opportunities for you to work collaboratively as a team when entering national programming competitions, in which we have achieved considerable success in recent years.

 Our A level is a practical and rigorous course where our sixth formers apply academic principles to real-world systems, thus becoming prepared for further study and employment as active participants in the digital world.

 Highgate Economics Department offers a pacey, exciting and scholarly A level that exposes our sixth formers as soon as possible to the subject’s core technical models.
 It remains one of Highgate’s most popular A level subjects and we achieve excellent results, supporting a good number of Oxbridge applicants each year.
-We run a weekly programme of extension classes (in collaboration with our Politics Department) and provides a wide array of opportunities to develop and explore economics beyond the syllabus, be it lectures, competitions, blogs or book clubs.
+A comprehensive programme of extension classes gives students a broader lens on the subject, including History of Economic Thought, Quantitative Economics and a deeper exploration of contemporary applied case-studies.
+Through lectures, competitions, blogs and book clubs, Highgate economists have the opportunity to explore the subject well beyond the syllabus.

 Highgate’s English Department aims to develop an enduring engagement with, and enthusiasm for, English literature and language amongst all our pupils.
 Our School has a long and distinguished literary tradition: the poets Nicholas Rowe (Laureate 1715-18) and Gerard Manley Hopkins were educated at Highgate, and John Betjeman was taught by T.S.
 Eliot in 1915.

 You all study English Language and English Literature in the core curriculum up to Year 11, where we follow GSCE English Language and IGCSE English Literature.
-Within our Sixth Form, we offer the Pre-U English Literature.
+Within our Sixth Form, we offer the Eduqas A level in English Literature.
 Standards are high and a considerable number of our sixth formers study English at universities in the UK and in North America.

 Highgate’s Geography Department focuses on twenty-first century global challenges in order to prepare you to be an active citizen’s role in a changing world.